Battle of Kilinochchi (1998)

-The Battle of Kilinochchi (codenamed Operation Unceasing Waves II by the Tamil Tigers) was a battle that occurred in September 1998 for the control of the city of Kilinochchi in Sri Lanka (geographical coordinates 9.383333°N 80.4°E).
+The Battle of Kilinochchi (codenamed Operation Unceasing Waves II by the Tamil Tigers) occurred in September 1998 over the control of the city of Kilinochchi in Sri Lanka (geographical coordinates 9.383333°N 80.4°E).
 The battle was fought between the Sri Lankan Army (SLA) and the Liberation Tigers of Tamil Eelam (LTTE).

+Prelude

+On 25 July, 1996 Mullaitivu base fell under LTTE control.
+Immediately on the 26th of July 1996 the Sri-Lankan Army launched Operation Sath Jaya with the intention of capturing Kilinochchi After 70 days of fighting, the SLA captured Kilinochchi on 22 September, 1996.
+This caused several thousand civilians to be displaced.

 The battle

-On September 27, 1998, the LTTE launched operation Unceasing Waves II, an offensive against the town of Kilinochchi.
+On September 27, 1998, the LTTE launched Operation Unceasing Waves II, an offensive to recapture the town of Kilinochchi.
 They assaulted the Sri Lankan Army's Kilinochchi complex, ten miles south of the Elephant Pass base.
-The following day, the Tigers captured a distance of five miles on Jaffna-Vavuniya road.
+The following day, the Tigers captured a distance of five miles on the Jaffna-Vavuniya road.
 Elephant Pass and Paranthan military bases, further north, were also attacked to block reinforcements.
-Fighting continued until September 29, 1998, when Kilinochchi finally fell to the Tigers.
+Fighting continued until September 29 1998, when Kilinochchi finally fell to the Tigers.

 Casualties

 The Sri Lankan Army claimed that up to 520 Tigers and 443 SLA soldiers were killed in the close-quarters and hand-to-hand fighting over two days.
 On the same day that Kilinochchi fell to the Tigers the city of Mankulam, which was rebel-held, fell to the SLA.